dssg/MLinPractice/README.md

   - **Tuesday, October 4: Module I Review: Applied ML End-to-End Pipelines**
-    In this session, we’ll take some time to step back and review the concepts we have covered so far, with the goals of help ensure all the projects are on track for the second and third modules, preparing for next week’s concept-focused midterm exam, and highlighting what we see as the most important take-aways from this section of the course.
+    In this session, we’ll take some time to step back and review the concepts we have covered so far, with the goals of helping ensure all the projects are on track for the second and third modules, preparing for next week’s concept-focused midterm exam, and highlighting what we see as the most important takeaways from this section of the course.

     Required Readings: